priteshyadav444/bootstrap/site/content/docs/5.2/migration.md

 Learn more by reading the new [color modes documentation]({{< docsref "/customize/color-modes" >}}).

-- **Global support for light (default) and dark color modes.** Set color mode globally on the `:root` element, on groups of elements and components with a wrapper class, or directly on components.
+- **Global support for light (default) and dark color modes.** Set color mode globally on the `:root` element, on groups of elements and components with a wrapper class, or directly on components, with `data-bs-theme="light|dark"`.
+Also included is a new `color-mode()` mixin that can output a ruleset with the `data-bs-theme` selector or a media query, depending on your preference.

   <span class="badge text-warning-emphasis bg-warning-subtle">Deprecated</span>  Color modes replace dark variants for components, so  `.carousel-dark`, `.dropdown-menu-dark`, and `.navbar-dark` are deprecated.